-There are various Kilimanjaro accessories that you should take on your trek.
-We cover these in the checklist at the back of Mount Kilimanjaro: Trekkers Guide to the Summit.
+There are various accessories that you should take on your Kilimanjaro trek.

 To ensure you remain well hydrated and starve off the symptoms of altitude sickness you need to drink between 2-3 litres of water each day.